PtJade-Ceramic/CMD/README.md

 ## Foreword

-This document was drafted following the editorial rules of the [ISO/IEC Directives, Part 2](https://www.iso.org/directives), however, containing modifications, mostly simplification, not specified.
+This document was drafted following the editorial rules of the [ISO/IEC Directives, Part 2](https://www.iso.org/directives) containing modifications, mostly simplification, not specified.

 ## Introduction